origo-map/origo-documentation/content/layers.md

 `clusterStyle` | the style to be used for clustered features.
 Is required if layerType cluster is used.
 `geometryName` | geometry attribute name.
 Default is geom.
 `filter` | filter provided as [cql](http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html).
 Optional.
+`strategy` | the ol.loadingstrategy for the layer.
+Can also be set on source.
+The options are tile, bbox or all.
+Default is bbox.

 Source options | Description
 ---|---
 `url` | url to the wfs endpoint
+`strategy` | the ol.loadingstrategy for the layer.
+Can also be set on layer.
+The options are tile, bbox or all.
+Default is bbox.

 #### Basic example WFS